Falcom-Geofence/falcom-track-api/README.md

 ## Features

 * **Health check** — exposes a `GET /health` endpoint returning `{"status": "ok"}`.
 The admin dashboard and mobile app use this endpoint to verify that the service is running.
+* - **Authentication & RBAC** – Employee ID + password login using bcrypt, with JWT access tokens (15 min) and refresh tokens (7 days).
+Roles (admin, manager, employee) enforce access control.
+- **Sites API** – CRUD endpoints for geofence sites (`/sites`) with role-based permissions.
+Only admins can create, update and delete; managers can read, and employees have no access.
+- **Automatic migrations** – Alembic automatically applies database migrations on startup.

 * **Dockerised** — the API is packaged in a Dockerfile.
 At runtime the container automatically runs Alembic migrations and starts the server with Uvicorn.
 * **Database and cache ready** — the configuration assumes a PostgreSQL database and Redis cache are available on the same Docker network.
 Alembic is configured but there are no migration scripts yet.
 * **Swagger docs** — FastAPI automatically exposes interactive documentation at `/docs` and `/redoc`.